Koi Pond Prices

 ♦ Use mountain lion urine.
 Yep.
 Mountain lion urine can be obtained from many garden centers or on line.
 Follow the instructions on the container.
 It should deter those pesky raccoons!

+What is with the 7.48%?
 There are 7.48 gallons of water in a cubic square foot.

 (L x W x 80%) x average depth x 7.48 = gallons in a pond.